johnliu55tw/game-of-life/README.md

 # Conway's Game of Life

-Just a small project implements the famous Game of Life algorith with nothing but Python's builtin libraries.
+Just a small project implements the famous Game of Life algorithm with nothing but Python's builtin libraries.

 ## Requirements